UIA World Congress

 By Junya Ishigami

-In one of his most well-known statements, the Japanese architect Junya Ishigami points out that he wants to create architecture that is like "a new nature".
-Ishigami is known for his bold vision: "The architecture we have is mainly based on history and knowledge of the past, even if we use the latest technologies.
+In one of his most well-known statements, Japanese architect Junya Ishigami points out that he wants to create architecture that is like "a new nature."
+Ishigami is known for his bold vision: "The architecture we have is mainly based on history and past knowledge, even though we use the latest technologies.
 We must always rethink the meaning of architecture in our current time and its purpose.
 Anything can become architecture.
-That's why we have to rethink what architecture is today and temporarily forget the past to recreate new fundamental bases suitable for the present."
+That's why we must reconsider what architecture is today and temporarily forget the past to recreate new fundamental bases suitable for the present."
 In the case of the Zaishui Art Museum, in Rizhao (China), it is a kilometer-long walkway that crosses an artificial lake, with the aim of integrating the building into the landscape.
 In fact, water enters the building.
 In addition to exhibition halls, the space includes an information center and commercial areas and functions as the iconic entrance to a new district of the city.

 One of the Khudi Bari structures.